martchelou/martchelou.github.io/README.md

 ## change log

+### 2023-05-07

+-- I started new layout inspired by trigonometry video from Kevin Powell in [YouTube](https://youtu.be/eO33Rh3GFGk)

 ### 2023-04-23

 - games folder, a little index from tut's js from internet.
 All games are linked to its source.